worker-tools/html/README.md

 `;
 ```

-What is knowns as "layouts" are just functions as well:
+What is known as "layouts" are just functions as well:

 ```ts
 const baseLayout = (title: string, content: HTMLContent) => html`